user202729/pythonimmediate-tex/docs/index.rst

 - :mod:`pythonimmediate.texcmds` -- list of all TeX commands/environments, such as ``\py``, ``pycode`` etc.
   These are also (mostly) available in the documentation of the `TeX package <https://www.ctan.org/pkg/pythonimmediate>`_.

+  **For getting started, it's recommended to read the documentation of the TeX package linked above first.**

 - :mod:`pythonimmediate.simple` -- interface that "just works" for typical users of the ``pythonimmediate`` TeX package, to use Python coding from TeX, who does not know TeX inner details such as category codes.